Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 After cutting, immediately press the cloth of choice against the cut.
 The nail will be bleeding from the flat, cut surface at the tip so do not pinch from the sides, apply it directly to the tip.
 With whichever hand is easiest, quickly pinch as much styptic powder as you can and then quickly move whatever you applied to the tip of the nail so you can firmly press the styptic powder to the bleeding tip instead.

-Your dog will likely react when you cut the nail and may struggle immediately afterwards.
+Your dog will likely react when you cut the nail and may struggle immediately afterward.
 If you apply something—even a fingertip to the tip of the nail after it is cut—you can hold that paw in your hand to follow their movements until they settle.
 This toe will no longer hurt at this point, and you should be able to apply the styptic powder with little to no reaction from your dog, the worst is over!

-7. Wait five minutes with your dog.
+7. Wait 5 minutes with your dog.

 Do not allow them to lick their paw or walk around, even better if they do not put it down at all.
 Monitor for any bleeding and if you see any, tap more styptic powder into the cut surface of the nail.
-After five minutes of no bleeding, they should be ready to move around normally again.
+After 5 minutes of no bleeding, they should be ready to move around normally again.
 It is rare for them to need a bandage or medication at this point.
-Give yourself a pat on the back, you did it!
-If there is any blood on their paw, it is now safe to clean this up with hydrogen peroxide.

 Hydrogen Peroxide